Osnaga-Robert/E-commerce_app/Design_Document/README.md

 ## Application functionalities

-When we first enter the site, we will be able to view the products already added without having permission to buy or become a seller.
+When the viewer first enter the site, he will be able to view the products already added without having permission to buy or become a seller.
 For these features, we need to create an account.
-There will be two types: a buyer's account that can be created immediately and a seller's account which, after completing the mandatory fields, will have to wait for an acceptance or rejection response because the entered data needs to be verified.
+There will be two types: a buyer's account that can be created immediately and a seller's account which, after completing the mandatory fields,they will have to wait for an acceptance or rejection response because the entered data needs to be verified.

-Thus, we will have four actors:
+So, there will be four actors:

 - **Visitor** - the actor who can only view the products
 - **Buyer** - the actor who can view and purchase products